 - 1. NOTES the invitation from Western Power for the City of Vincent to participate in Tranche 2 of the Network Renewal Underground Pilot Program (NRUPP) at Attachment 1. - 2.
-NOTES the proposed project areas would underground power at 5,336 electricity service meters in 1) North Perth/Mount Lawley, 2) North Perth/Mount Hawthorn and 3) Perth/Highgate as per the boundaries identified in the maps contained in Attachment 2. - 3.
+NOTES the proposed project areas would underground power at 5,336 electricity service meters in 1) North Perth/Mount Lawley, 2) North Perth/Mount Hawthorn and 3) Perth/Highgate as per the boundaries identified in the maps contained in Attachment 2 plus an additional 144 meters covering approximately 80 Lots to include the Mount Hawthorn Town Centre (Oxford Street, Anzac Road, Hobart Street). - 3.
 NOTES Western Power advice that the overhead network assets in these areas are coming to the end of their service life for replacement and renewal.
 The poles and wires would be replaced like for like with an expected serviceable life of 40-50 years in the event the City does not co-partner in an underground power project. - 4.
 AUTHORISES the CEO to sign the Memorandum of Understanding at Attachment 3 to enable Western Power to commence detailed design of the project. - 5.
 NOTES the project summary at Attachment 4 will be included as a new Strategic Project in the Corporate Business Plan 2023/24-2027/28. - 6.
 REQUESTS Administration to prepare a preliminary business case on participation in NRUPP Tranche 2 as part of the prepartion of the Annual Budget and update to the Corporate Business Plan (noting that the final business case would be finalised following 12 months of detailed design by Western Power which will confirm estimated costs for the project). - 7.
-APPROVE utilisation of \$222,000 in the Underground Power Reserve to provide for two FTE over 12 months for project management and community engagement work to undertake this significant project.
+APPROVE utilisation of \$216,000 in the Underground Power Reserve to provide for two FTE over 12 months for project management and community engagement work to undertake this significant project.